Mini-class

 and its sequence-level counterpart:

-The difference between TIS, IcePop, and MIS lies in how they use $\rho$ to implement Constraint 2.
+The difference between TIS, IcePop, and MIS lies in how they use $\rho$ to manage behavior-reference mismatch during training.

 TIS directly truncates the token-level ratio $\rho_t^{(\text{ref}\leftarrow\text{beh})}$; define